 CCNE serves the public interest by assessing and identifying programs that engage in effective educational practices.
 As a voluntary, self-regulatory process, CCNE accreditation supports and encourages continuing self-assessment by nursing programs and supports continuing growth and improvement of collegiate professional education and post-baccalaureate nurse residency programs.

 The Doctor of Nursing Practice will be the recognized standard for entry into advanced practice nursing in 2015.
 Separate admission to the program will be offered at the post-baccalaureate and post-master's level.

-The Nurse Anesthetist Program, School of Nursing, University at Buffalo, State University of New York is accredited by the Council on Accreditation of Nurse Anesthetist Programs (COA), 222 Prospect Ave., Park Ridge, IL 60068, 847-665-1160.
+The Nurse Anesthetist Program, School of Nursing, University at Buffalo, State University of New York is a three-year, 123 credit program accredited by the Council on Accreditation of Nurse Anesthetist Programs (COA)

-The program's next review by the COA is scheduled for Fall 2020.
+The program's next review by the COA is scheduled for Spring 2031.